ryogrid/anime-illust-image-searcher/README.md

-# Local Illustlation Image Files Searcher
+# Local Illustlation Image Files Searcher with CLIP ViT
 ## What's This?
 - Local illustration image files search engine with ML technique
   - can be used for photos. but flexible photo search is offered by Google Photos or etc :)